Deepakdanger/Hanging_kitchen/README.md

 # Hanging Kitchen
-It is website about Hanging Kitchen which provide the catalogs of recipes .
+It is the website about Hanging Kitchen which provides catalogs of recipes.
 Here I fetch data from API Link.
-Here I've used different animation in css to improve my website UI framework.
+Here I've used different animation in CSS to improve my website UI framework.

  ![Home Screen](src/assets/img/pic1.PNG)